d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 The last parameter is the plugin function `skipPlugin` that will return a promise resolving the routes.
 It receives the route and options for the route that should be handled.
 We will simply return an empty array as we won't proceed routes handled by the plugin.
-We can use the exported `log` function from scully to log the action in a nice way.
+We can use the exported `log` function from Scully to log the action in a nice way.

 Last but not least we will use the `skip` plugin in our `scully.config.js` configuration file and tell the plugin which routes to handle: